Buyer Commitment in Bilateral Bargaining: The Case of Online Japanese C2C Market: Model

 Finally, turning to the seller's choice of optimal list price $p^0(s)$, first note that seller $s$'s continuation value conditional on matching with a buyer $b$ and choosing list price $p^0$ is:

 Integrating the above, the seller chooses \(p^0\) to maximize:

 I denote the seller's optimal list price by \(p^0(s)\).

-I discuss two monotonicity results that aid the identification and estimation strategy.
-The first concerns the list price $p^0(s)$, which plays a central role in the estimation.
-Its monotonicity allows me to replace the latent seller type $s$ with the observable list price $p^0$ as the conditioning variable. \begin{proposition}[Monotone list pricing] Fix $s$ and suppose $\mathcal{M}(s)$ contains $A$, $CN$, and $D$.
-Then the seller’s optimal list price $p^0(s)$ is weakly increasing in $s$. \end{proposition}
+I discuss two monotonicity results that facilitate the identification and estimation strategy.
+The first concerns the equilibrium list price \(p^0(s)\), which plays a central role in the estimation.
+Under the assumption that the buyer valuation distribution has increasing hazard rate, \(p^0(s)\) is monotone in the seller valuation.
+This allows me to use the observable list price \(p^0\) in place of the latent seller type \(s\) as the conditioning variable. \begin{proposition}[Monotone list pricing] Let \(\mathcal{S}\subseteq\mathbb{R}\).
+Suppose that for all \(s\in\mathcal{S}\), the feasible buyer action set \(M(s)\) contains \(A\), \(CN\), and \(D\).
+Suppose further that \(F_B\) has increasing hazard rate.
+Then, for each \(s\in\mathcal{S}\), the seller's optimal list price \(p^0(s)\) is unique and strictly increasing in \(s\) on \(\mathcal{S}\). \end{proposition} \begin{proof} See Appendix~\ref{proof:p0_monotonicity}. \end{proof}